Rock flour: Formation

 Typically, natural rock flour is formed during glacial migration, where the glacier grinds against the sides and bottom of the rock beneath it, but also is produced by freeze-and-thaw action, where the act of water freezing and expanding in cracks helps break up rock formations.
 Multiple cycles create a greater amount.

 Although clay-sized, the flour particles are not clay minerals but typically ground up quartz and feldspar.
 Rock flour is carried out from the system via meltwater streams, where the particles travel in suspension.
 Rock flour particles may travel great distances either suspended in water or carried by the wind, in the latter case forming deposits called loess.

-Agricultural use
+Agricultural and silvicultural use

-Rock flour, artificial or natural, is a source of plant micronutrients (minerals trace elements) widely used in organic farming practices.
+Rock flour, artificial or natural, is a source of plant micronutrients (minerals trace elements) widely used in organic farming practices as a soil conditioner.
 Synonyms in this case include rock dust, rock powders, rock minerals, and mineral fines.

 The igneous rocks basalt and granite often contain the highest mineral content, whereas limestone, considered inferior in this consideration, is often deficient in the majority of essential macro-compounds, trace elements, and micronutrients.